1973–74 Virginia Squires season

-The 1973–74 Virginia Squires season was the 4th season of the Squires in the American Basketball Association.
+The 1973–74 Virginia Squires season was the fourth season of the Squires in the American Basketball Association and the seventh season in the franchise's history when including the seasons played as the Oakland Oaks and Washington Caps.
 The team finished 6th in points scored at 106.3 points per game and 9th in points allowed at 111.3 points per game.
-The team was 15–27 midway through the season, but they went 13–29 in the second half of the season.
+The team was 15–27 midway through the season, but then went 13–29 in the second half of the season.
 Their biggest losing streak was 6 games, with their highest winning streak being 3 games, done twice.
-Despite this, they clinched the fourth and final playoff spot by 7 games.
-The Squires lost to Dr. J and the New York Nets in the Semifinals in 5 games.
-The money troubles that had troubled the franchise meant that the Squires were forced to trade away pivotal players of the franchise in order to provide short term stability.
-Julius Erving (along with Willie Sojourner) was traded to the New York Nets for George Carter and cash before the season started.
-Swen Nater was traded on November 21, 1973 to the San Antonio Spurs.
-The night of the All-Star Game, it was announced that the Squires sold George Gervin to the San Antonio Spurs for $225,000.
+Despite these problems, they clinched the fourth and final playoff spot over the Memphis Tams by 7 games.
+The Squires lost to Julius Erving and the eventual champion New York Nets in the Semifinals in 5 games.
+The money troubles that had troubled the franchise throughout most of the franchise's existence (specifically ever since the period after the Oakland Oaks won the 1969 ABA Finals championship that saw them move to Washington, D.C. in the first place) meant that the Squires were forced to trade away pivotal players of the franchise in order to provide short-term stability through monetary means.
+The franchise's biggest star player, Julius Erving, was traded along with Willie Sojourner to the New York Nets for one-time former ABA All-Star George Carter and cash before the season started.
+Then during the season, rookie center Swen Nater was traded on November 21, 1973 to the San Antonio Spurs for $300,000 in cash.
+On the night of the 1974 ABA All-Star Game, it was announced that the Squires sold George Gervin to the San Antonio Spurs for $225,000 (though the agreement was planned a month or so after the deal involving Swen Nater in order to get people attending the ABA All-Star Game in Virginia that year).
 Gervin's last game with the team was on February 1, but a court battle delayed his play with the Spurs, though it was all settled in favor of the Spurs by March 3.
-This was the last season the Squires made the playoffs as they went into a tailspin for the next two season, losing over 60 games each season.
+This was the last season the Squires made it to the playoffs, as they went into a tailspin for the next two seasons, winning only 15 games and losing over 60 games in each season afterward.

+ABA Draft

+Interestingly, this year's ABA draft would involve four different types of drafts throughout the early 1973 year: a "Special Circumstances Draft" on January 15, a "Senior Draft" on April 25, an "Undergraduate Draft" also on April 25, and a "Supplemental Draft" on May 18.
+As such, the following selections were made in these respective drafts by the Squires.